Module API

 module.baseNote.getVariable('beatsPerMeasure') // Time signature (default: 4)The BaseNote is a reference point, not a playable note.
 All other notes can inherit from or reference its values.

-Returns a note by its numeric ID for referencing in expressions:
+References a note by its numeric ID:

 module.getNoteById(1).getVariable('frequency') // Note 1's frequency